OulinG138/My-Notes---digitalgarden/src/site/notes/Home Page.md

 *Welcome to the Home Page, where most of the CS related notes are collected.
 There are also some other kinds of notes you can take a look at.
 And if you need, you can continue to search in the search box.*

+* Adjust your Page Size
 	- &#8592; Tap the icon with three horizontal bars in the upper left corner to see the list of files.
+(For smaller page size)
 	- &#8594; You should see a table of contents and backlinks on your right.
 If you don't, then decrease your page size.

 ---